 Structuring posts with titles and headings

 Each of my posts have a distinctive title and heading structure so that users can easily navigate between sections and focus on what they are reading.
 While I originally structured all of my posts with screen reader users in mind, I’ve updated some of my headings in posts so that they help more with comprehension and following along with the text, instead of only writing a few words.
-I wrote more in-depth about heading structures for documents in a post about creating take-away documents with Microsoft Office Sway, which is linked below.
+I wrote more in-depth about heading structures for documents in a post about creating take-away documents with Microsoft Sway, which is linked below.

 Related links